Houston's Line of

 Park Cemetery, Lawndale, Section 31, Plot 518, Space 1

-Woodrow Erwin died of a heart attack after fighting a house
+Woodrow Erwin died of a heart attack after fighting a house fire located

-complained of a sharp pain in his chest and asked to be taken to the
+a sharp pain in his chest and asked to be taken to the hospital.
+On the way

-hospital.
-On the way to Jefferson Davis Hospital, he asked the attendants to call his wife and have her meet him at the hospital.
-He died just minutes
+to Jefferson Davis Hospital, he asked the attendants to call his wife and

-during World War II.
-He received his discharge September 12, 1945 and
+into the United States Naval Reserves, during World War II.
+He received his

-returned to the ranks of the Houston Fire Department.
+discharge September 12, 1945 and returned to the ranks of the Houston Fire

-He is survived by his wife Mabel and their daughter Joan.
+He is survived by his wife, Mabel, and their daughter Joan.

 |